 \subsection{Experiment Design}

 Our experiment consists of \textit{two phases} a week apart.
 In Phase 1, participants created solution ideas and elaboration texts, either with or without AI support.
+We decided to separate the writing task into two fundamental steps, ideation and elaboration, instead of letting participants solve the prescribed problems in one go.
+This structured approach made it possible to more clearly isolate the effects of using AI during idea generation versus during sentence-level writing.
 In Phase 2, they indicated the sources of idea and elaboration, given the problem and elaboration text.

 Participants who completed Phase 1 received an invitation after 6 days to complete Phase 2 within 48 hours.
 This delay is consistent with source memory studies in the literature (e.g., \cite{Beaufort13cryptomnesia, Bornstein1995, Brown91Cryptomnesia}) and the 48-hour time window was used to reduce drop-out.